 Academy to select soccer ages 9-10

 This is the year when parents learn that club soccer is no joke in terms of time commitment.
-For most clubs it’s a business first, which means you pack the roster full to get more money for the coach and club.
+For most clubs it’s a business first.
+This means you pack the roster full to get more money for the coach and club.
 There is a big difference from the best players to the players who have not yet come out of their shell.
-Because of natural athleticism, some kids age 7 – 10 you can just tell will always play on one of the best teams and leagues.
-Then you have players who are straight athletes, with no skill and then you have the ones who have been getting good skills training, but might not be the best athlete in terms of speed and strength.
+Due to natural athleticism, some kids age 7 – 10 you can just tell will always play on one of the best teams and leagues.
+Then you have players who are straight athletes, with no skill.
+Last, the ones who have been getting good skills training, but might not be the best athlete.

 In the end it’s mostly about what’s inside the player and what training opportunity are they getting.
 Meaning how much they really love the sport, how they can handle different coaching styles and how they were encouraged and taught along the way.
 There are some players who have the natural ability or parents who get them private training, but they really don’t have what it takes to continue playing soccer through high school.
 The key is that you know the kids don’t have to be super athletic to make a good high school or college career.
 I can promise you that keeping the experience fun is key.
 This doesn’t mean everyday will be fun.
 You could have the best job in the world, but there will be some days that are not fun.
 This is normal life.